Within Animal Trust, we have skilled Veterinary Surgeons able to carry out a range of surgeries.

 Broadly speaking, veterinary medicine and veterinary surgery falls into three main categories: soft tissue procedures (skin, body cavities and organs), orthopaedics (bones, joints and muscles) and neurosurgery (nervous system – e.g. brain and spinal cord).

 Within Animal Trust, we have skilled Veterinary Surgeons able to carry out a range of surgeries.
-All of our surgical team can perform routine surgeries such as neuters and mass removals, with some more specialised surgeons performing complex surgical procedures such as BOAS airway surgery, ophthalmic (pet eye care) surgery, fracture repairs and pet orthopaedic surgery.
+All of our surgical team can perform routine surgeries such as neuters and mass removals, with some more advanced surgeons performing complex surgical procedures such as BOAS airway surgery, ophthalmic (pet eye care) surgery, fracture repairs and pet orthopaedic surgery.
 Some of these surgeries may only be available at specific Animal Trust veterinary practices.

 All of our surgery is carried out in our designated operating theatres, with strict surgical hygiene procedures in place.
 Animals under anaesthetic are closely monitored by our Registered Veterinary Nurses and multi-parameter monitors.
 We have anaesthetic protocols in place to suit a range of patients – from fit, healthy patients and very young animals, through to elderly or unwell patients.
 Every case is assessed to provide the most appropriate protocol for the individual animal.